xcpretty/xcode-install/README.md

 commandline.
 Unfortunately, Xcode will load third-party plugins even in that situation, which leads to a dialog popping up.
 Feel free to dupe [the radar][5]. 📡

+XcodeInstall uses the Spotlight index to locate installed versions of Xcode.
+If you use it while indexing is happening, it might show inaccurate results and it will not be able to see installed versions on unindexed volumes.

 ## Thanks

 [This][3] downloading script which has been used for some inspiration, also [this][4]